If you’d like to provide Swagger documentation for your Spring Boot REST API in a nice way, you’re in the right place.

 Springfox Swagger 2 dependency

 At first, let’s add Springfox Swagger 2 dependency to the project.

 If you’re using Gradle add the following line into your dependencies in build.gradle file:

-If you’re using Maven, then add following lines into dependencies in project’s pom.xml file:
+If you’re using Maven, then add the following lines into dependencies in the project’s pom.xml file:

 Springfox Swagger UI dependency

 In order to provide a user interface for the docs, we need to add Springfox Swagger UI dependency as well.
 But if you don’t want to provide it, you can skip this step.